flowxo/flowxo-sdk/README.md

 }
 ```

-So to include output fields for 'Deal Name' and 'Deal Person' in your method's `config.js`, you would use:
+So to include output fields for _Deal Name_ and _Deal Person_ in your method's `config.js`, you would use:

 ```
 [{